Charleston, South Carolina

 Local SEO for South Carolina businesses.

-Most South Carolina service businesses depend on local search.
-A homeowner in Summerville searching for a pressure washer, a contractor in Mount Pleasant looking for a roofing sub, a business owner in North Charleston comparing options for signage — all of them start on Google, and most of them do not scroll past the first few results.
+Most South Carolina service businesses live or die on local search.
+A homeowner in Summerville looking for a pressure washer, a contractor in Mount Pleasant needing a roofing sub, an owner in North Charleston comparing signage — all start on Google, and few scroll past the first few results.

-The businesses that show up reliably in local search have three things working together: a website with clear service and location structure, a Google Business Profile that reflects the same information, and a citation footprint that confirms the business is real and rooted in the area it claims to serve.
-When any one of those is weak or misaligned, the others cannot compensate.
+Businesses that show up reliably have three things working together: a site with clear service and location structure, a matching Google Business Profile, and a citation footprint confirming the business is rooted where it says it is.
+Weaken one and the others cannot compensate.

-Service page structure is where most local businesses fall short.
-A single page called "Services" that lists everything the business does is not enough for Google to understand — and not enough for a customer to trust.
-Clear, dedicated service pages with specific descriptions, local relevance signals, and calls to action that match local search intent perform better in local search and convert more of the traffic they earn.
+Service page structure is where most fall short.
+One page called "Services" listing everything is not enough for Google to parse or a customer to trust.
+Dedicated pages with specific descriptions and local relevance signals rank better and convert more of what they earn.

 What local SEO work covers